 The suspension bridge type is seen as relatively challenging to build and not typically accomplished by local contractors.
-Based on OBEC's experience with similar structures, the construction sequence of the suspended portion of the substructure and superstructure is simpler than the cable-stayed bridge, but still requires specialty equipment.
-The approach spans are relatively straightforward, common construction.
+Based on OBEC's experience with Packet Page 43 of 60 similar structures, the construction sequence of the suspended portion of the substructure and superstructure is simpler than the cable-stayed bridge, but still requires specialty equipment.
+The approach spans are relatively straight-forward, common construction.